Synthetixio/SIPs/README.md

 When you believe your SIP is mature and ready to progress past the Draft phase, you should reach out to a Spartan Council member on discord by searching members with the "Spartan Council" role or finding them within the #governance channel.
 The Spartan Council will schedule in a call with the SIP author to go through the SIP in more detail.

-Once assessed, a SIP is moved into `Feasibility` and Core Contributor is assigned.
+Once assessed, a SIP is moved into `Feasibility` and a Core Contributor is assigned.
 The Core Contributor will work with the author to conduct a feasibility study.
 Once the Author and the Core Contributor are satisfied, a SIP is moved to `SC Review Pending`.
 Once the Spartan Council has formally reviewed the SIP during the SIP presentation they can either move it to a vote or send it back to `Feasability`.
 A vote is conducted within the `spartancouncil.eth` snapshot space connected on the [staking](https://staking.synthetix.io/) dApp.
 If a vote by the Spartan Council reaches a super majority, the SIP is moved to `Approved`, otherwise it is `Rejected`.

 Once the SIP has been implemented by either the protocol DAO or the SIP author and relevant parties, the SIP is assigned the `Implemented` status.
 There is a 500 sUSD bounty for proposing a SIP that reaches the `Implemented` phase.

 # SIP Statuses

+- **Draft** - The initial state of a new SIP before the Spartan Council and core contributors have assessed it.
-- **WIP** - a SIP that is still being developed.
+- **Feasibility** - a SIP that is being assessed for feasability with an assigned Core Contributor
+- **SC Review Pending** - a SIP that is awaiting a Spartan Council Review after the Author and Core Contributor are satisfied with feasibility
-- **Proposed** - a SIP that is ready to be reviewed in a governance call.
+- **Vote Pending** - a SIP that is awaiting a vote.
-- **Approved** - a SIP that has been accepted for implementation by the Synthetix community.
+- **Approved** - a SIP that has successfully reached a super majority Spartan Council vote in favour.
-- **Implemented** - a SIP that has been released to mainnet.
+- **Rejected** - a SIP that has failed to reach a supermajority Spartan Council vote in favour.
-- **Rejected** - a SIP that has been rejected.
+- **Implemented** - a SIP that has been released to main-net.

 # Validation